jyzhang23/Vehicle_Detection/writeup.md

 hist_feat = True # Histogram features on or off
 hog_feat = True # HOG features on or off
 ```
-This was the parameter set that achieved the highest accuracy on my training set (99.3%).
+This was the parameter set that achieved the highest accuracy on my training set (98.85%).
 It contains a lot of features (10,512) but efforts to reduce the number of features always reduced the accuracy and led to more false positives in the final video pipeline, so I settled for these parameters.

 #### 3. Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).

 I trained a linear SVM using HOG, color, and spatial features in code cell 6 of the Jupyter notebook.
 The whole dataset was randomly split into 80% training and 20% testing sets.
-An accuracy of 99.3% was achieved, and the model and parameters were saved to a pickle file to be recalled for the video pipeline.
+An accuracy of 98.85% was achieved, and the model and parameters were saved to a pickle file to be recalled for the video pipeline.
+I used a C parameter of 0.01 (default is 1) in order to reduce the error penalty to make the model more generalizable.

 ### Sliding Window Search